-Fostering and maintaining the highest standards of ethical behaviour

-- Stringent recruitment procedures - Regular assessment of financial wrongdoing risk at program, fundraising and office level considers how wrong doing could be perpetrated in our operating environment.
-Fraud, corruption, money laundering, terrorism financing and violation of sanctions imposed by the government is covered by risk assessment. - Separate Counter Terrorism Policy - Documentation and operation of controls to mitigate the identified risks and regular checks that these are implemented effectively. - Publicising this policy and training staff on the risks and application of the controls - Ensuring that employees directly involved in prevention of financial wrongdoing receive adequate training; - Donations only accepted from ethical sources, refunds require authorisation and explicit intent to refuse funds from illegal activities or sources - Ensuring investigation of instances of financial wrongdoing and making every effort to recover the proceeds of these acts. - Referring incidents of wrong doing to appropriate authorities; - Reporting on control activities to the CEO International Operations, Finance Audit & Risk Committee, and the Board. - Reporting Incidence of Fraud and other financial wrongdoing to Board - Reporting incidence of Fraud and other financial wrongdoing in line with grant and funding agreements such as reporting to DFAT within 5 days of discovery - Require implementing partners to report fraud within 3 days of discovery
+- Fostering and maintaining the highest standards of ethical behaviour - Stringent recruitment procedures - Regular assessment of financial wrongdoing risk at program, fundraising and office level considers how wrong doing could be perpetrated in our operating environment.
+Fraud, corruption, money laundering, terrorism financing and violation of sanctions imposed by governments are covered by risk assessment. - Separate Counter Terrorism Policy - Documentation and operation of controls to mitigate the identified risks and regular checks that these are implemented effectively. - Publicising this policy and training staff on the risks and application of the controls - Ensuring that employees directly involved in prevention of financial wrongdoing receive adequate training; - Donations only accepted from ethical sources, refunds require authorisation and explicit intent to refuse funds from illegal activities or sources

-The approval of the CEO International Operations shall be sought prior to reporting any incidents of fraud or corruption to external authorities.
+- Ensuring investigation of instances of financial wrongdoing and making every effort to recover the proceeds of these acts. - Referring incidents of wrong doing to appropriate authorities; - Reporting on control activities to the Managing Director and the Board. - Reporting Incidence of Fraud and other financial wrongdoing to the Board. - Upstream reporting of Fraud and other financial wrongdoing to SeeBeyondBorders entities via their CEO IO and/or CFO in line with grant and funding agreements and within a specified timeframe of 3 days. - The approval of the Managing Director shall be sought prior to reporting any incidents of fraud or corruption to external authorities.
+If the Managing Director is a subject of financial wrongdoing, this responsibility reverts to the Chair of the governing body.